ayyucedemirbas/ayyucedemirbas/README.md

 # Hi there! 👋
-✨

-My name is Ayyuce, and I'm a machine learning engineer and researcher with a focus on vision language models, vision transformers and large language models.
+✨ My name is Ayyuce, and I'm a machine learning engineer and researcher with a focus on vision language models, vision transformers and large language models.
 Currently, I'm actively working on vision language models for medical image analysis.
 I hold a bachelor's degree in computer engineering.
 I'm particularly interested in staying up-to-date with the latest research and techniques in the field.
-As a dedicated learner, I consistently seek out new challenges to tackle and explore innovative approaches.
+As a dedicated learner, I'm always looking for new challenges and exploring innovative approaches.

 ## 🚀 Technical Skills